 - Make it a Priority

 When my husband and I starting talking kids, it was always – after the next trip, we will start trying.
 This went on for a while, and then we finally decided – After Ireland.
 Also, during the decision process to have kids I literally made my husband promise we would still travel twice a year together.
 He is my favorite travel buddy and this was a part of our relationship I was not willing to give up.
 Thus far we have kept this promise to each other!
-Now, it’s becoming once a year without the kids and once a year with the kids.
+Now, it’s becoming once a year without the kids and at least twice a year with the kids.
 In addition to traveling together I have been able to travel some with my girlfriends as well as with my mom, who is my other favorite travel buddy!
 I’m happy with this!
 It’s great.

 - Ask for Help